-Sometimes your phone can lose its connection to the call control system.
+Sometimes your phone loses its connection to the phone network.
 When this connection is lost, your phone displays a message.

 If you are on an active call when the connection is lost, the call continues.
-However, you do not have access to all normal phone functions because some functions require information from the call control system.
-Your softkeys might not work as you expect.
+But, you don't have access to all normal phone features because some functions require information from the call control system.
+For example, your softkeys might not work as you expect.